Independence and Civil War (1945-1951)

-U Ohn Khin and Bo Ne Win at the Rangoon Turf Club in 1949
+U Ohn Khin and Bo Ne Win at the Rangoon Turf Club 1949

-Burmese foreign minister U E Maung’s 1949 India Visit
+Foreign minister U E Maung’s Visit to India 1949

-This is a photograph of Burmese foreign minister U E Maung arriving at Delhi airport in September 1949, together with ambassador to India Sir M.A.
+This is a photograph of Burmese foreign minister U E Maung arriving at Delhi airport in September 1949, together with the ambassador to India Sir M.A.
 Maung Gyi and other Burmese and Indian officials.
 U E Maung and Sir M.A.
-Maung Gyi are both smoking cheroots or cigars, something you don't see much at VIP airport arrivals any more.
+Maung Gyi are both smoking cheroots or cigars, something you do not see much at VIP airport arrivals any more.

 The height of the civil war in March 1949

 A photograph from the height of the civil war in March 1949, when the government barely controlled Rangoon, showing troops of the Burma Army preparing for battle against communist forces to the north (it was around the time a combined Communist - Karen assault had overrun Mandalay and several other towns in Upper Burma and the front lines around the capital had reached Insein and Mingaladon).